sjae-lee/Bayesian-Modelling/README.md

 "# Bayesian-Modelling"

-Repository for the Bayesian modelling tutorial session
+Repository for the Bayesian Modelling Workshop